-All Psychology Interns participate in the following training activities during their year with Counseling, Health and Wellness Services
+All Psychology Interns participate in the following training activities during their year with Counseling, Health and Wellness Services.

 Orientation to Counseling, Health, & Wellness Services

 Training in intake skills is an important part of the internship at CHWS.
 Interns are taught a semi-structured intake format.
-Learning objectives include an ability to follow diagnostic clues, familiarity with symptomatology and college student development, quickly establishing strong rapport, informed case disposition, and comfort with discussion of confidentiality.
+Learning objectives include an ability to follow diagnostic clues, familiarity with symptomatology and college student development, quickly establishing strong rapport, informed case disposition, and comfort with a discussion of confidentiality.

 Provision of Individual Counseling to University Students